jiangwenyuan/nuster/README.md

 It creates a key of `GET.scheme.host.uri`, and deletes the cache with that key.

+Note by default cache key contains `Host`, if you cache a request like `http://example.com/test` and purge from localhost you need to specify `Host` header:

+`curl -XPURGE -H "Host: example.com" http://127.0.0.1/test`

 ### Purge by name

 Cache can be purged by making HTTP `PURGE`(or `purge-method`) requests to the manager uri along with a `name` HEADER.